stratosphereips/StratosphereTestingFramework/README.md

 - The proxy connections (like htbot) maybe be detected by the ratio of in/out bytes of argus
 - argus is not detected when installed as root.
 Make the link
 - When deleting a dataset, not all the group of models are deleted
-- Put a limit to markov_models: amount of flows, or amount of time or maybe a specific string of letters that should be looked up.
+- Put a limit when searching markov_models: amount of flows, or amount of time or maybe a specific string of letters that should be looked up.
 - When deleting a label, delete its note too.
 - Add notes to distances
 - Live analysis